What is osteoporosis?

 - high alcohol intake

-- not eating enough energy-rich foods, and foods high in iron, calcium, vitamin D or protein
+- not eating enough energy-rich foods or protein

 - low muscle mass and strength